QuantumMisaka/ATST-Tools/README.md

 Also, user can run each step in one script `neb_submit.sh` by `bash neb_submit.sh` or `sbatch neb_submit.sh`.
 AutoNEB scripts usage is like that.

-> Notice: Before you start neb calculation process, make sure that you have check the nodes and cpus setting in `neb_submit.sh` and `neb_run.py` to make sure that you can reach the highest performance !!!
+> Notice: Before you start neb calculation process, make sure that you have check the nodes and cpus setting and other setting like n_max, constraints and initial magnetic moments in `*neb_submit.sh` and `*neb_run.py` to make sure that you can reach the highest performance and reach the simulation result you want !!!

 #### Continuation calculation for NEB